kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(2\) Any article after a major repair or major alteration unless the major repair or major alteration was performed in accordance with applicable approved technical data; and

-\(3\) Any experimental aircraft after a major repair or major alteration performed under §43.1(b) unless the major repair or major alteration was performed in accordance with methods and applicable technical data acceptable to the FAA.
+\(3\) Any experimental aircraft after a major repair or major alteration performed under [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.1   Applicability.|§43.1]](b) unless the major repair or major alteration was performed in accordance with methods and applicable technical data acceptable to the FAA.

 ### §145.203   Work performed at another location.